Today, I discuss the ways to grow as an individual.

-If you’re in the middle of a significant family crisis, then you won’t have time to pursue your skill development.
+If you’re in the middle of a significant family crisis, you won’t have time to pursue your skill development.
 Therefore, you may feel you aren’t growing.
-However, your lack of growth isn’t the result of laziness or distraction – you’re dealing with a crisis, and you need to settle your emergency first.
+However, your lack of growth isn’t the result of laziness or distraction – you’re dealing with a crisis, and you must settle your emergency first.

 Therefore, determine where you are.
 The less blind you are to your actions, the more proactive you can be in making positive changes towards self-improvement.

 2. Re-evaluate what you want to do

 - Who can I be by the end of the day?
 Is this vision realistic?

 - What personal faults would I want to overcome?
 Why?

 With your future in hand, we can compare who you are to who you want to become.
 Your present should help you reach the future you have envisioned for yourself.
 You will feel restless and confused when the present and future do not communicate.

 For example, if you want to become an artist but get promoted at your job, you need to cut back on your art and focus on advancement.
 Or quit your job and become an artist.
 Or find a way to balance the two.
 However, you can’t blindly march forward by doing what you’ve always done.

 In conclusion, match your actions in the present with your future vision.
 You can only do this if you understand who you are and where you want to go.